jboss-developer/jboss-eap-quickstarts/spring-kitchensink-controlleradvice/README.md

 Technologies: JSP, JPA, JSON, Spring, JUnit
 Summary: The `spring-kitchensink-controlleradvice` quickstart showcases Spring 4.x's `@ControllerAdvice`, which was introduced in Spring 3.2.
 Target Product: JBoss EAP
-Product Versions: EAP 6.1, EAP 6.2, EAP 6.3
 Source: <https://github.com/jboss-developer/jboss-eap-quickstarts/>

 What is it?
 -----------

-The `spring-kitchensink-controlleradvice` quickstart is a deployable Maven 3 project that demonstrates how to use JSP, JPA, and Spring 4.x in Red Hat JBoss Enterprise Application Platform 6.1 or later.
+The `spring-kitchensink-controlleradvice` quickstart is a deployable Maven 3 project that demonstrates how to use JSP, JPA, and Spring 4.x in Red Hat JBoss Enterprise Application Platform 7 or later.

 This example showcases Spring 4.x's `@ControllerAdvice`, introduced in Spring 3.2, and used by `MemberControllerAdvice.java`.